 Applicants generally have a mid-October deadline set by their college/university liaison officer.
 Applicants should check for the exact deadline with their college liaison officer.
-Liaison officers should e-mail completed applications for all of their students to the Assembly Intern Committee (internapplication@nyassembly.gov) no later than November 1, 2022.
+Liaison officers should e-mail completed applications for all of their students to the Assembly Intern Office (internapplication@nyassembly.gov) no later than November 1, 2024.
+Students are encouraged to reach out to the Intern Office for the contact information of their campus liaison officer.